Login PI: Real-World Performance Insights on Virtual Desktops

 Identify performance trends

-Login PI can display charts of performance over a time period, enabling IT to identify performance trends: Are there consistent times of day or days of the week when login or app response times suffer?
+Login PI can display charts of performance of metrics like network latency over a time period, enabling IT to identify performance trends: Are there consistent times of day or days of the week when login or app response times suffer?
 Do you see a general trend where login time slowly increases?
 Login PI helps spot those trends early so you can mitigate them.

 Increase ROI on your VDI products